Scheme Organiser: Thomas Hughes

 The Non-marine Isopod Recording Scheme was established in 1968 to collate biological records of all species of Terrestrial Woodlice (suborder Oniscidea) and the Aquatic Waterlice (or water-slaters) (suborder Asellota).
-An analysis of the ecological data for woodlice was undertaken for the publication of the Woodlice in Britain and Ireland (Harding & Sutton, 1985).
-Further distibutional data is presented in the updated atlas Woodlice and Waterlice in Britain and Ireland (Gregory, 2009).
+Updated distributional data for woodlice is presented in Woodlice and Waterlice in Britain and Ireland (Gregory, 2009), which adds to the analysis of the ecological data presented in Woodlice in Britain and Ireland (Harding & Sutton, 1985).
+An account of the first 50 years of the Isopod Survey Scheme is given by co-founder Paul Harding (2018) “per isopoda ad astra” (through Isopoda to the stars).

 The recording scheme also collates records for the Landhopper Arcitalitrus dorrieni (also known as the Woodhopper or Lawn Shrimp) since it is the only British Amphipod to penetrate inland (the rest are marine or supralittoral).